zachnewburgh/bagel-map-api/README.md

-# Subway Map API
+# Bagel Map API

-This Knockout application provides a map of New York City's subway stations.
+This Knockout application provides a map of New York City's top bagel shops by using the APIs from Foursquare and Google Maps.

 ## Installation